christophstrasen/PromiseKeeper/docs/PromiseKeeper_v2vision.md

 PromiseKeeper policies are intentionally simple and non-game-logicy: they should not encode knowledge about Project Zomboid world objects.
 The simple shapes for this v2 are:
 - run count (“only once” / “up to N times”)
-- chance (“only sometimes”, deterministically per `occurrenceId`, no re-rolling)
+- chance (“only sometimes”, deterministically per `occurranceKey`, no re-rolling)
 - cooldown (“not too often”, scoped per `promiseId`)
 - retry (max retries + delay, driven by an internal pacemaker)
 - expiry (optional pruning)